mmsmz/design-first-approach-repo/README.md

 There is two repos
-   - implemented the backRepo
+   - implemented the backend-repo
-   - implemented the open-api  - yml file and xml configuration
+   - implemented the OPEN-API  - YML file and XML configuration